-So your organization set a goal around improving your Customer Effort Score, now what?
-Without knowing where or why effort is occurring in customer interactions, where do you start?
+So your organization set a goal around improving your Customer Effort Score… Without knowing where or why effort is occurring in customer interactions, where do you start?
 How do you know what to change to produce a better outcome?

-At Tethr, we help customers address this problem every day, so we wanted to outline the common steps customers take when using Tethr to get started reducing customer effort and improving Customer Effort Scores.
+At Tethr, we help customers address this problem every day, so we wanted to outline the common steps customers take when using Tethr to improve Customer Effort Scores.

 Step #1 – Use the Tethr Effort Library to identify instances of effort in customer interactions

 The Tethr Effort Library was built based on the research from The Effortless Experience (authored by Tethr’s Chief Product and Research Officer Matt Dixon) to automatically identify where effort occurs in customer phone calls and chats.
-With the Effort Library, the Tethr platform is able to look at thousands of different ways customers can express various high-effort experiences like frustration, recontact, or channel switching, and categorize those occurrences into structured data points (At Tethr we refer to these structured data points as categories).
+With the Effort Library, the Tethr platform is able to look at thousands of different ways customers can express various high-effort experiences like frustration, recontact or channel switching, and categorize those occurrences into structured data points.
 The Effort Library also enables the Tethr platform to identify agent behaviors that are known to either contribute to or mitigate customer effort.

 Once the Effort Library has been applied to a significant set of your recorded customer interactions, you will have a good sense of where effort is occurring today and will be able to get started on making improvements.
 For instance, you may find that there’s a significant number of calls where customers express that they had to contact customer support after trying (and failing) to solve a problem on their own on your company’s website.
-To address this, you may decide to partner with the team that manages your online knowledge base and see what improvements could be made to your online self-service experience to prevent those situations from happening in the future.
+To address this, you may decide to partner with the team that manages your online knowledge base and see what improvements could be made to your online self-service experience.

-By applying the Effort Library to your company’s customer interactions, you gain visibility into where and how customer effort is occurring.
-But more importantly, you establish a foundation upon which you can run more sophisticated diagnostics to discover why customer effort is occurring.
+This allows you to establish a foundation in which you can run more sophisticated diagnostics to discover why customer effort is occurring.

 Step #2 – Train Tethr to find and categorize other relevant customer interaction data points

 Once you’ve utilized all of Tethr’s pre-built libraries that are relevant to your business, you’ll want to use Tethr’s AI-enabled category creation capability to create custom categories.
-These can be anything but usually include mentions of things like product names, specific marketing offers or campaigns, competitor mentions, and any specific agent behavior your organization coaches.
+These might include specific marketing offers or campaigns, competitor mentions and any specific agent behavior your organization coaches.

 Step #3 – Build reports to understand the context surrounding instances of customer effort